philzook58/philzook58.github.io/_posts/2019-05-06-lens-as-a-divisibility-relation-goofin-off-with-the-algebra-of-types.markdown

-"You should dig into

- J Carette, A Sabry [Computing with semirings and weak rig groupoids](http://www.cas.mcmaster.ca/%7Ecarette/publications/esop2.pdf), in Proceedings of ESOP 2016, p.
+> "You should dig into J Carette, A Sabry [Computing with semirings and weak rig groupoids](http://www.cas.mcmaster.ca/%7Ecarette/publications/esop2.pdf), in Proceedings of ESOP 2016, p.
 123-148.
 Agda code in [https://github.com/JacquesCarette/pi-dual/tree/master/Univalence](https://github.com/JacquesCarette/pi-dual/tree/master/Univalence).
-A lot of the algebra you develop is there too.
+A lot of the algebra you develop is there too."